 INTRODUCTION TO THE FOLLOWING POST

-The last post on this site was a recent email from a mate by the name of Tony Quinn who is visiting Thailand.
+The last post on this site was in the form of a recent email from a mate by the name of Tony Quinn, who is visiting Thailand.
 In it he described what happened to him after he ate off seafood at a Thai restaurant.
-He is still in Thailand at the time of this post.
-I received from him what follows in an email on the 10/2/14.
+He is still in Thailand at the time of this post and I received the following true story from him in the form of another email on the 10/2/14.

 Dave Wheeler 10/2/14.